reruo321/CPP-Self-Study/CS/Assembly/Directive/GAS/.codeNN/README.md

 Therefore, make use of the directive `.codeNN` only if you need to write some blocks of a code in NN-bit.

 However, If you simply build NN-bit binaries in a XX-bit system, `.codeNN` won't be a good choice!
-Use `-mXX` option in GCC instead.
+Use `-mNN` option in GCC instead.